 Current Sports Betting Status in Connecticut

-Since launching online sports betting in October 2021, Connecticut has had a strong start.
+Since launching online sports betting back in October 2021, Connecticut has had a strong start.
 Bettors can choose from three Connecticut sportsbooks: DraftKings (Foxwoods), FanDuel (Mohegan Sun), and PlaySugarHouse (Connecticut Lottery).
-With New York legalizing online sports wagering in January 2022, Connecticut handles may suffer in time, as New Yorkers no longer need to travel to Connecticut to wager on sports.
+With New York having legalized online sports wagering in January 2022, Connecticut handles may suffer in time, as New Yorkers no longer need to travel to Connecticut to wager on sports.

 Timeline for Sports Betting in Connecticut